SPAIN

 -

-Birding Tours or Eco-Tours with a professional guide to Parque Nacional de Monfragüe and Plascencia with lunch
+With a professional guide to Parque Nacional de Monfragüe and Plascencia with lunch.

 Discover the natural beauty of this UNESCO biosphere reserve, known as having one of the largest colonies of black vultures in the world, accompanied by a trip to the Medieval city of Plasencia to experience its well-preserved monuments and delectable cuisine.